 Height of a fence is an important factor, along with the choice of material, color and post design.
 Plus, you’ll probably want a gate, depending on how much the fence encloses the yard, or other segment of your property.
 Each of these items comes at a cost, and we’ll walk you through that to help plan your project and determine reasonable cost expectations.

-The average cost has a very wide range, from $3 to $24 per linear foot installed.
+The average cost has a very wide range, from $3.50 to over $20 per linear foot installed.
 While that isn’t exactly helpful, it does help to understand which materials are more expensive.
 The average yard fence fits into a range of $1,800 to $3,500, which is based on 200 linear feet, or enough to fence a quarter acre lot.

 Before we get into the many factors that contribute to fencing costs, there are preliminary considerations.